 to learn more about ISEE, including helpful guides and videos.

 If you are applying to Episcopal School of Dallas, Good Shepherd Episcopal School, The Hockaday School, The Lamplighter School, Parish Episcopal School, or St. Mark's School of Texas, you may test at any school, as test scores will be shared; please indicate where you are testing on the Admission Testing Form which is located on your child’s application checklist.
 Testing lists are shared by all participating schools as a test security measure.
 Applicants must be applying to the school at which they are testing.
 Parents should consider application due dates when selecting test locations.
-If your child will not be testing at Greenhill, he or she will be assigned a group visit date.
+If your child will not be testing at Greenhill, he or she will have the opportunity to attend a group visit date on our campus.
 The visit will last approximately an hour.

 Step #4: Transcript/Grades/Progress Reports

 Once you have submitted your application, and it has been processed, you will have access to an online Transcript/Grades/Progress Reports Request, located on your child’s Online Application Checklist.
 Please enter the name and email of the person at your child’s current school who is responsible for sending transcripts, grades, or progress reports; they will receive an email that contains a link to submit the documents directly to Greenhill.
 Transcripts may consist of progress reports, test results, and letter or numeric grades.
 The deadline for receipt of these documents is January 22, 2020